 - critique root cause analysis and using the "5 Why's" method

 - differentiate between bias and "noise" and identify strategies to address both in relation to making smart decisions

 - critique the use of data in decision making, identifying strengths and weaknesses associated with data-driven decision making

 The School Leaders Institute (SLI) is a program created from a partnership between the Virginia Center for Organizational and Technological Advancement (COTA), the Virginia Association of School Superintendents (VASS) and the Virginia Tech School of Education.

-In the SLI, there are three programs designed for school leaders:
+In the SLI, there are two programs designed for school leaders:

 Please visit the sites above for additional information and registration for each program.
 If you have questions, please contact Program Manager Robyn Smyth at email@example.com or (540) 767-6096.